Prologue

 He stops to pry his shoes off with his toes before lowering himself onto the couch and curling up beside me.
 I didn’t think there was any way this couch could be any more comfortable, but I’m wrong.
 When Luke slides one arm under me and the other around my waist, I feel safe and warm.

-He puts his hand on my hip, rests his forehead on mine and kisses me softly.
-All I can think of is how can I get closer to Luke.
-My hand moves to the back of his head and I curl my fingers in his long locks.
+He puts his hand on my hip, rests his forehead on mine, and kisses me softly.
+All I can think of is getting closer to Luke.
+My hand moves to the back of his head, and I curl my fingers in his long locks.
 His nose brushes mine when he tilts his head to kiss me again.
-This time I don’t let it end quickly.
+This time, I don’t let it end quickly.
 I hold his face to mine with my grip on his hair.
 His chest rises and falls faster than before, and I know he’s getting as ramped up as I am.

 He moves his hand from my waist to the space between us and reaches for the button on my jeans.
-We’re mashed up against each other and he can’t get his hand where it needs to be.
+But we’re mashed up against each other, and he can’t get his hand where it needs to be.

 My back is pressed against the couch, and I don’t have anywhere to go, so Luke tilts his hips, creating a small gap between our bodies.
 It’s just enough for him to pop open the button and crank my zipper down one-handed.
 I’m pretty impressed with his skills, especially after all the drinks we’ve had today.